-Transferring to a new school can seem overwhelming, but at Iowa State University’s Department of Electrical and Computer Engineering (ECpE) you will find a patient and helpful staff of advisers waiting to help answer your questions.
+Transferring to a new school can seem overwhelming, but at Iowa State University’s Department of Electrical and Computer Engineering (ECpE) you will find a patient and helpful staff of advisors waiting to help answer your questions.

 How to Apply